robfatland/nexus/bash/env.md

 ## project installation notes

 This section tracks some of my environments by names (corresponding to projects) and by manual module installs.
 (Unless noted modules are installed via `conda install`.)
-I believe it is considered best practive to install, for example, `jupyterlab` within each environment. i.e. multiple instances of `jupyterlab`.
+It is best practive to install, for example, `jupyterlab` within each environment. i.e. multiple instances of `jupyterlab` rather than in the `base` environment.

+Note that `install jupyterlab` installs a host of libraries; so a subsequent generation of `environment.yml` will elicit a lot of modules, not just `jupyterlab`.

 - numbertheory: Basic coursework; see [this source repository](https://github.com/robfatland/ant).